-- A. The effective period of this Arrangement begins on October 1, 2021, and terminates no earlier than September 30, 2022, subject to extension pursuant to Articles II.C and II.G.
-FEMA may provide financial assistance only for policy applications and endorsements accepted by the Company during this period pursuant to the Program's effective date, underwriting, and eligibility rules. - B. Pursuant to 44 CFR 62.23(a), FEMA will publish the Arrangement and the terms for subscription or re-subscription for Fiscal Year 2023 in the Federal Register no later than April 1, 2022.
-Upon such publication, the Company must notify
+- A. The effective period of this Arrangement begins on October 1, 2022 and terminates no earlier than September 30, 2023, subject to extension pursuant to Articles II.D and II.H.
+FEMA may provide financial assistance only for policy applications and endorsements accepted by the Company during this period pursuant to the Program's effective date, underwriting, and eligibility rules. - B. Pursuant to 44 CFR § 62.23(a), FEMA will publish the Arrangement and the terms for subscription or re-subscription for Fiscal Year 2024 in the Federal Register no later than April 1, 2023.
+Upon such publication, the Company must notify FEMA of its intent to resubscribe or not re-subscribe to the WYO Program for the following term within ninety (90) calendar days.

-- FEMA of its intent to re-subscribe or not re-subscribe to the WYO Program for the following term within ninety (90) calendar days. - C. In addition to the requirements of Article II.B, in order to ensure uninterrupted service to policyholders, the Company must notify FEMA within thirty (30) calendar days of when the Company elects not to re-subscribe to the WYO Program during the term of this Arrangement.
-If so notified, or if FEMA chooses not to renew the Company's participation, FEMA, at its option, may require the continued performance of all or selected elements of this Arrangement for the period required for orderly transfer or cessation of business and settlement of accounts, not to exceed eighteen (18) months after the end of this Arrangement (September 30, 2022), and may either require transfer of activities to FEMA under Article II.C.1 or allow transfer of activities to another WYO company under Article II.C.2: - 1.
-FEMA may require the Company to transfer all activities under this election of this option, the Company must deliver to FEMA the following: - a.
-A plan for the orderly transfer to FEMA of any continuing responsibilities in administering the policies issued by the Company under the Program including provisions for coordination assistance. - b.
-All data received, produced, and maintained through the life of the Company's participation in the Program, including certain data, as determined by FEMA, in a standard format and medium.
+- C. Requesting Participation in WYO Program.
+Insurers interested in participating in the WYO Program, who have never participated in the program, or who are returning to the program after a period of non-participation, must submit a written request to participate. - 1.
+Participation is then contingent on submission of both: - a.
+A completed application package, the requirements and contents of which FEMA will outline in its written response to the request to participate. - A completed operations plan, whose requirements and contents are outlined at Article III.A.5 of this Arrangement. - 2.
+Insurers who are already participating in the program must submit their operations plan within ninety (90) days as outlined in Article III.A.5 of this Arrangement. - D. In addition to the requirements of Article II.B, in order to ensure uninterrupted service to policyholders, the Company must notify FEMA within thirty (30) calendar days of when the Company elects not to re-subscribe to the WYO Program during the term of this Arrangement.
+If so notified, or if FEMA chooses not to renew the Company's participation, FEMA, at its option, may require the continued performance of all or selected elements of this Arrangement for the period required for orderly transfer or cessation of business and settlement of accounts, not to exceed eighteen (18) months after the end of this Arrangement (September 30, 2023), and may either require transfer of activities to FEMA under Article II.D.1 or allow transfer of activities to another WYO company under Article II.D.2: - 1.
+FEMA may require the Company to transfer all activities under this Arrangement to FEMA.
+Within thirty (30) calendar days of FEMA's election of this option, the Company must deliver to FEMA the following: